Sabra (character): Reception

 Sabra has been positively received by the Jewish community, and has been dubbed the "Superheroine of the State of Israel".
 Noted for being the first and most famous Israeli superheroine, Nirit Anderman of the Israeli newspaper Haaretz noted that despite there being multiple attempts in the late 1970s to create Israeli superheroes, such as Sabraman, Super Shlumper and Falafel Man, none of them took off compared to Sabra.
 Nicole Lampert of The Jewish Chronicle called the character a "great Jewish superhero", while Brenton Stewart of Comic Book Resources referred to Sabra as one of Marvel's most prominent international superheroes, adding that "while she's never had her own series, she's carved out one of the most fascinating histories [...] in her various encounters with the X-Men, the Hulk and Marvel's other heroes".
 Cali Halperin of Jewish Telegraphic Agency listed her as one of the "5 Female Jewish Superheroes Everyone Should Know".

 Sabra has been included in other character rankings including Screen Rants "10 Best Marvel Characters Who Made Their Debut In The Hulk Comics" where writer Dalton Norman called her "an important fixture in the Marvel Universe".
 Deirdre Kaye of Scary Mommy also included Sabra on their list of comic female heroes and role models.
 In 2022, Margaret David of SlashFilm included Sabra in their "10 Marvel Characters We Expect To See Introduced In MCU Phase 5" list, noting, that "with the world of the Avengers under siege by new paranoia and powers, mirroring our world's rampant and long-standing problem of anti-Semitism, Sabra's probably going to be the vehicle for meaningful commentaries.
 Further, it's going to be great to see more diversity and faith in our heroes."
+In December 2025, Sabra was honored at the Martial Arts History Museum in Glendale, California with a "Sabra Day at the Museum" for her Zionist identity and as a symbol of Israeli resilience.